mudgen/personal-diamonds/README.md

 A personal diamond is a smart contract so it can integrate with other contracts on the network.

-So for example a user could use a personal diamond to store Ether or tokens or integrate with a savings contract or other DeFi contract.
+So for example a user could use a personal diamond to store Ether or tokens or integrate with a savings contract or other DeFi contracts.
 A personal diamond can do anything that contracts can do.

 The purpose of a personal diamond is to give users contract functionality they want and give them user interfaces to take actions they want to take.